-Discretion Regulation Discretion made by Cumbria County Council as Administering Authority sum being paid is very small and could be paid as a single payment) Whether to require a satisfactory medical before agreeing to an application to pay an APC / SCAPC and whether to turn down an application to pay an APC/SCAPC if not satisfied that the member is in reasonably good health R 16(10) Application from an employee wishing to spread the cost will only be accepted if accompanied by a medical report provided by a registered medical practitioner stating that the employee is in reasonably good health.
+Regulation Reference Brief Description The Fund's Discretion sum being paid is very small and could be paid as a single payment).
+R16(10) Whether to require a satisfactory medical before agreeing to an application to pay an Additional Pension Contribution (APC) or Shared Cost APC and whether to turn down an application to pay an APC / SCAPC if not satisfied that the member is in reasonably good health.
+An application from an employee wishing to spread the cost will only be accepted if accompanied by a medical report provided by a registered medical practitioner stating that the employee is in reasonably good health.
 The employee must meet the cost of obtaining such a report.
-Decide to whom any AVC/SCAVC monies (including life assurance monies) are to be paid on death of the member R 17(12) To generally pay in accordance with expression of wish or letters of administration but to retain absolute discretion in all cases where there are exceptional circumstances.
-Cases under £500 are determined by the Senior Manager - Pension & Financial Services with cases over £500 determined by the Director of Finance (S151 Officer) in consultation with the Chair and Vice Chair of the Pensions Committee Pension account may be kept in such form as is considered appropriate R 22(3)(c) To maintain pension accounts in accordance with the approved administration policy Where there are multiple ongoing employments, in the absence of an election from the member within 12 months of ceasing a concurrent employment, decide to which record the benefits from the ceased concurrent employment should be aggregated.
-TP 10(9) In the absence of an election from the member the Administering Authority will make the final decision
+For the avoidance of doubt, all APCs for "lost pension" do not require a medical certificate. de not require à medicai certificate.
+TP15(1)(d) A28(2) Additional voluntary contributions Whether to charge member for provision of an estimate of additional pension that would be provided by the Fund in return for transfer of in house AVC/SCAVC funds (where AVC/SCAVC arrangement was entered into before 1/4/14).
+Members may request a quote for free that is valid for three months.
+In the exceptional case that the Administering Authority is asked to do another, it reserves the right to make a charge.
+R17(12) Additional voluntary contributions Decide to whom any AVC/SCAVC monies (including life assurance monies) are to be paid on death of the member.
+To generally pay in accordance with expression of wish or a will but to retain absolute discretion in all cases where there are exceptional circumstances.
+Cases under £500 are determined by the Senior member.
+Manager - Pension & Financial Services.